-Though the curriculum for recreation majors may vary widely from one specialization to the next, most include a core of parks and recreation courses that will prepare students for a variety of industry careers.
-Some common recreation major courses include the following:
+The curriculum for recreation majors can vary widely from one specialization to the next, but most programs include core courses that can prepare students for a variety of industry careers.
+Some common recreation courses include:

 - Tourism studies